Robert Grant Haliburton

-Robert Grant Haliburton Q.C., D.C.L.
-(3 June 1831 – 6 March 1901) was a Canadian lawyer and anthropologist.
-He became famous after founding the Canada First organization that saw English Canadian society as the "heirs of Aryan northmen" and that the French Canadians were a "bar to progress."
+Robert Grant Haliburton Q.C.
+D.C.L.
+(3 June 1831 – 6 March 1901) was a Canadian lawyer and anthropologist who founded the Canada First organization that contended that English Canadians were the "heirs of Aryan northmen" and that French Canadians were a "bar to progress".

 Early life

 Haliburton was born in Windsor, Nova Scotia.
-His father was Judge Haliburton who wrote the best selling Clockmaker series about the humorous adventures of the Sam Slick character.
-Like his father he graduated from University of King's College and was part of the local volunteer militia where he rose to the rank of Lieutenant-colonel.
-He was a lawyer, called to the bar in 1853.
+His father was the Canadian author and British MP Thomas Chandler Haliburton, who wrote the bestselling Clockmaker series about the humorous adventures of the character Sam Slick.
+His brother was Lord Haliburton, who was the first native Canadian to be raised to the Peerage of the United Kingdom.

+Like his father he graduated from University of King's College and was part of the local volunteer militia in which he rose to the rank of lieutenant-colonel.
+He was called to the bar in 1853.

-Canada First and the Aryan North
+Canada First and Racial Theories

-The Canada First movement was organized in Ottawa in 1868.
-It was at first supported by Goldwin Smith and Edward Blake.
-Ontario residents, George Denison, Charles Mair, William Alexander Foster and Robert Grant Haliburton founded the movement.
-Haliburton and like minded authors that made up the Canada First movement saw that the milder southern climate was said to lead to "degeneration, decay, and effeminacy."
-The harsher northern climate they argued was said to produce the most Canadian of characteristics, "the inclination to be moderate".
-The Canada First movement saw the French Canadian and Métis cultures as dead weight that was holding the advancement of English Canada back.
+The Canada First movement was founded in Ottawa in 1868, by Ontario residents George Denison, Charles Mair, William Alexander Foster, and Robert Grant Haliburton.
+It was supported by Goldwin Smith and Edward Blake.
+The founders contended that the milder southern climate induced "degeneration, decay, and effeminacy" in its inhabitants, whereas the harsher northern climate stimulated "the inclination to be moderate".

+The Canada First movement contended that the French Canadians and Métis people impeded the development of civilisation in Canada by the English Canadians.

 Later life

-Ill health required Haliburton to move to warmer climates and he spent his winters in Jamaica.
-After a lucrative career in law he was able to live off his investments and spent some time as an anthropologist and was instrumental in discovering the "dwarf races" of northern Africa and the Atlas region.
-A "rover", he died in Pass Christian, Mississippi, United States, on 6 March 1901; he was 69.
+Poor health provoked Haliburton to move to warmer climates including Jamaica, where, after his lucrative career in law, he was able to live off his investments and devote himself to his hobby of anthropology, in which he discovered the "dwarf races" of northern Africa and the Atlas region.
+He died in Pass Christian, Mississippi, United States, on 6 March 1901, at the age of 69 years.